BestTimesToVisit.com Logo

 safety

-Fiji is generally very safe, but it's always wise to be aware of your surroundings, especially in larger towns like Suva at night.
-Keep valuables secure and avoid walking alone in unlit areas.
-Stick to well-trafficked tourist spots after dark.
+While Fiji is generally safe, be aware of your surroundings, especially in larger towns like Suva or Nadi after dark.
+Keep valuables secure and avoid walking alone in poorly lit areas.
+For remote island stays, it's always a good idea to let your resort know your plans if you're heading out for a hike or swim.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.